ferreiro/swift/Theory/Basics/Structs.md

 boy2.updateAge(20)
 ```

-### Structs with let can not be modified
+### Constant Structs with let

-When you use `let` variable to instantiate a new struct, you can not modified it's values after (in classes, when you use let, you can modify the object but don't assign a different reference.
+When you use `let` variable to instantiate a new struct, you **can not modified its attributes** after (in classes, when you use let, you can modify the object but don't assign a different reference.
 In the struct you can not modify any value).

 ```Swift
 Struct Boy3 {